-Being a student is seriously hard on your bank balance and it can be so easy to get yourself way into your overdraft if you're not careful with your money.
-Budgeting isn't the most enjoyable activity out there but I think it beats being stressed about not having any money to buy food, doesn't it?
+Being a student is seriously hard on your bank balance and it can be so easy to get yourself into debt if you're not careful with your money.
+Budgeting isn't the most enjoyable activity out there but I think it beats being stressed about not having any money to buy groceries, doesn't it?

-Step 1: calculate your outgoingsYour outgoings include every bill that you have to pay.
-You'll need to include your rent or accommodation, your food and any other utility bills like water and gas as well as your personal bills such as your phone or gym membership.
-It's a good idea to shop around for the best deal at the beginning of a new uni year because perhaps you could get a better deal with a new supplier.
-For example, you can get 9 months free Sky Broadband Unlimited with your UNiDAYS account when you sign up online.
-Deals like this sounds pretty good to us!
+Step 1: Calculate your outgoingsYour outgoings include every bill that you have to pay.
+You'll need to include your rent or accommodation, your food and any other utility bills like water and gas as well as your personal bills such as your cell phone or gym membership.
+It's a good idea to shop around for the best deal at the beginning of a new school year because perhaps you could get a better deal with a new supplier.
+For example, you can save an awesome 10% off Straighttalk with your UNiDAYS college discount on flexible contracts at low prices with no hidden fees or gimmicks.
+Sounds pretty good to us!
 Set up a spreadsheet or write all of this out in a notebook for ease and once you have all of your outgoings you can work out how much money you actually have going out each month or week.
 Work on whichever is easiest for you.
-If you get paid from your part time job weekly then it's best to work on a weekly basis but if you get paid monthly, work like this.
+If you get paid from your barista job weekly then it's best to work on a weekly basis but if you get paid monthly, work like this.